imvan2/disposition/journals/lewey_melchor.md

 Keep your journal in reverse chronological order.
 Always put new entries at the top.

-## July 9, 2021
+## November 16, 2022

-Today, I worked on:
+Today, we worked as a team:

-* Getting a customer's data for the account page with Asa
+* Started Our FastAPI Project

+Van, Thinh, Merrick and I worked together to build our Docker yaml file.
+We used it to build our accounts microservice, and then spent time group coding Python and SQL

-Asa and I wrote some SQL.
-We tested it out with Insomnia and the UI.
+We tested it out with
+Insomnia and the UI.
 We had to coordinate with
 Petra who was working on the GHI with Azami.